 3. Savichara Samadhi

-After some practice, the yogi will be able to fully transfer consciousness from the vitarka to the vicara level.
-Savichara Samadhi is a state of silence in which thinking is available, but the mind is quiet.
+After some practice, the yogi can fully transfer consciousness from the Vitarka to the Vicara level.
+Savichara Samadhi is a state of silence for the individual mind, but thinking is available to the universal or cosmic Mind.

 4. Sa-Ananda Samadhi

 Here the mind transcends from the objective world; you move beyond the intellect.
 The mind is at peace and there is no reflection or reasoning.

 The pure (sattvic) mind can only achieve awareness and transcend.
 The focus is on the inner self and within the mind itself.
 It’s known as a “blissful” Samadhi filled with joyful peace.

 The second level of Samadhi is when you go inward, away from the external world, you will be unaffected if some stimulus occurs.
 This is Asamprajnata or Nirvikalpa Samadhi.
 In Mahabharata, Arjuna is said to have practiced his archery with such a concentration